atooma/doc-resonance-sdk/docs/source/activity.rst

 Google's API implement those methods in order to identify what type of activity is the user doing in a specific moment, categorizing them as: *IN_VEHICLE*, *ON_BICYCLE*, *ON_FOOT*, *WALKING*, *RUNNING*, *STILL*, *TILTING*, *UNKNOWN*.
 To improve the results we developed a system using filters and machine leraning; this system allows us to determine very precisely the activities carried on by the user, with confidence factor from *70%* to *100%*.

+.. _activity-tracking-events:

 Monitoring Events
 ---------------------------------------

-Activity tracker allows to listen for updates on user activity, with possibility of effectively monitoring specific transitions.
+Activity tracker allows to listen for updates on user activity, with possibility of effectively monitoring transitions as well as duration of tasks.

 Below is reported the list of possible events that library is currently able to handle.